Order or more information:

 Parrotfishes are a group of fishes that traditionally has been considered a family (Scaridae), but now often are considered a subfamily (Scarinae) of the wrasses.[1]
 They are found in relatively shallow tropical and subtropical oceans throughout the world, but with the largest species richness in the Indo-Pacific.

-Their meat is rarely consumed in the United States, but is a delicacy in many other parts of the world.
-In Polynesia, it is served raw and was once considered “royal food,” only eaten by the king.
+It’s a delicacy in many parts of the world In Polynesia its served raw(sashimi) and once considered “ royal food” only eaten by the king.

 Share